PrestaShop/ps_fixturescreator/README.md

 This tool has then been created in a 'dummy' way on purpose: all it does is call `new` on ObjectModel plenty times to create the needed objects.

-**You should not use the generation action inside a CI or a  a performance test**.
+**You should not use the generation action inside a CI or a performance test**.
 Instead, use the tool to load the shop with your fake data, then export the data as SQL files.
 Use these SQL files in your CI or performance tests: it will be predictible, fast, and controlled.

 ## Install